xFraud: Explainable Fraud Transaction Detection: The xFraud Framework

-We are inspired by Transformer \cite{vaswani2017attention} and HGT \cite{hu2020hgt} and design the xFraud predictor incl.~ heterogeneous mutual attention and heterogeneous message passing with key, value and query vector operations (self-attention mechanism).
+We are inspired by Transformer \cite{vaswani2017attention} and HGT \cite{hu2020hgt}, when designing the xFraud detector incl.~ heterogeneous mutual attention and heterogeneous message passing with key, value, and query vector operations (self-attention mechanism).
 We do not allow target-specific aggregation on different node types, so that we reduce the cost in computing different weights for various node types.
-We see a better performance in our predictor (see discussion in Section~\ref{sec:result_analysis}), when shared weights among different types of nodes are used.
+We see a better performance in our detector (see discussion in Sec.~\ref{sec:scalable-xfraud}), when shared weights among different types of nodes are used.
 Moreover, we do not adopt relative temporal encoding in HGT when processing transactions with timestamps.
-Reasons are we would like to keep track of all the transactions a buyer executes, as well as the linking entities a transaction involves.
-We are also modeling the relation between buyers and transactions.
-This makes our system adaptable to guest checkouts and their pertaining chargebacks, as those transactions could not be linked to any buyer accounts, but could be linked to suspicious third-party payment accounts or billing email addresses.
+Reasons are, we would like to keep track of all transactions a buyer executes, as well as the linking entities a transaction involves.
+We also model the relations between buyers and transactions.
+This makes our system adaptable to guest checkouts and their pertaining chargebacks, as those transactions could not be linked to any buyer accounts, but they could be linked to suspicious third-party payment accounts or billing email addresses.
 In this manner, our system is able to capture disguised/missed fraud patterns of guest checkouts that could otherwise be neglected by (1) representing a transaction using buyers and timestamps as in HGT or by (2) representing the transactions in a homogeneous graph.

+{\bf Comparison to GEM.} Looking at the application scenarios, xFraud might seem similar to GEM (a malicious account detection system developed by Alibaba).
+However, xFraud differs from GEM~\cite{liu2018heterogeneous} in that: (1) GEM is a system which directly applies a vanilla GCN to a heterogeneous graph, while our proposed xFraud considers the heterogeneous property of graphs in the underlying architecture (e.g., sampler, heterogeneous graph convolution).
+In this paper, we choose GEM as a representative of heterogeneous GCN in the evaluation.
+(2) We focus on a different application and have different node types.
+GEM focuses on fraudsters' detection, while we aim to find the anomaly transactions (a user may have both fraudulent and normal transactions due to account hacking).
+(3) The GEM model does not provide any explanation for its predictions.
+We have extensively discussed the GNN explainability and conducted experiments to understand the xFraud explainer.